The Best Coding Bootcamps for High School Students

 Location: New York, Shanghai, Abu Dhabi

 Note that getting into this bootcamp requires a high school GPA of at least 3.0.
-Applicants also need to have an excellent grade in Algebra 2 and other STEM subjects.
-Some level of education in at least one coding language is also an important requirement.
+Applicants also need to have successfully completed Algebra 2 or an equivalent and have prior coding experience to be admitted.

 NextGen Bootcamp offers a range of summer tech courses for high school students.
 However, this one is for students who want to learn about Python and data science.
 It covers data wrangling, Python fundamentals, data visualization, object oriented programming, machine learning, and algorithms.

 While this program offers online classes, all classes are instructor-led.
-It contains about 45 hours’ worth of learning over three weeks.
-High school and college students are welcome to apply for this program.
-If you don’t pass the first time, you can try again for free within the next 12 months.
+It contains about 45 hours of learning over three weeks.
+Both high school and college students are welcome to apply for this program.

 Level: Beginner to intermediate

 The course runs for about two weeks and covers object oriented programming, data structures, movement animation, and game design.
-It also teaches students collaboration in the tech industry thanks to the use of group projects.
+It also teaches students collaboration in the tech industry through the use of group projects.

 Should You Apply for a Bootcamp in High School?

 Yes, you should apply for a coding bootcamp if you are a high school student with an interest in learning technical skills and developing your critical thinking skills.
-High school coding bootcamps provide different levels of tech education that help students decide if a career in tech is right for them.
+Coding bootcamps for high school students provide different levels of tech education that help students decide if a career in tech is right for them.
 Also, the high school years are key formative years, so learning coding during this time may be easier and more interesting.

 The best high school coding bootcamps are affordable and some are even free.
 They aren’t as competitive as traditional bootcamps and coding isn’t the only subject they cover.
 There are high school bootcamps for data science and other non-software engineering tech fields as well.